gdenis/gdenis-angular-template/README.md

 Run `ng e2e` to execute the end-to-end tests via a platform of your choice.
 To use this command, you need to first add a package that implements end-to-end testing capabilities.

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Running ESLint and prettier

+Run `npm run prettier` and `npm run lint` to both format and Lint the project.
+Use the `:fix` suffix to fix the problems that can be fixed automatically.

+## Extended Documentation in Notion

 ## Using Footer library

 [Footer](https://www.npmjs.com/package/gdenis-footer)